prajjwal1/fluence/README.md

 ### Tests

-Tests can be run with pytest
+Fluence comes with an [extensive test suite](https://github.com/prajjwal1/fluence/tree/master/tests).
+Each and every module has been tested before it comes into master branch.
 ```
-pytest tests/
+pytest tests/ -v
 ```

 Author: Prajjwal Bhargava ([@prajjwal_1](https://twitter.com/prajjwal_1))